adrazen/cs140e-final-project/labs/9-debug-hardware/README.md

 ## Using debug hardware to catch mistakes

+#### Introduction

+Any systems programmer knows the importance of debugging tools such as GDB and LLDB.
+These tools are especially useful for debugging memory corruption errors.
+In order for these debugging tools to work, they use exceptions to halt execution whenever a certain line of code is about to execute, thereby allowing the programmer to inspect that line of code and understand what is going on.

+The idea of an **exception** is similar to an interrupt.
+(In fact, both exception and interrupts are unexpected events that disrupt the normal flow of execution.
+The main difference between the two is that an exception originates from within the processor while an interrupt originates from outside the process).
+As with an interrupt, whenever an exception occurs, execution is halted so that the exception can be handled.
+The OS will look at its interrupt table (which we have defined in `interrupts-asm.S` in `libpi/src`) in order to branch to the right routine based on the type of exception that was recieved.

+The ARM chip we use, like many machines, has a way to trigger two different types of exceptions, both of which are useful for debugging.
+The ARM chip is able to set both breakpoints and watchpoints.
+**Breakpoints** cause a fault when the program counter is set to a specific address.
+In other words, breakpoints allow you to halt program execution based on a certain instruction being executed.
+Meanwhile, **watchpoints** cause a fault when a load or store is performed for a specific address.
+In other words, watchpoints allow you halt execution flow based on a particular dat access.
+Watchpoints can be used to monitor "write", "read", or "read/write" accesses.
+For instance, watchpoints might be used to track when a variable gets updated, a region of the stack is written to, or a particular buffer is read from.
+Together, these two types of faults are used by debuggers to run a debugged program at full-speed until a specific location is read, written or executed.

 Today is a "fetch-quest" style lab that has you setup simple breakpoint and watchpoints.
 It should mostly be defining inline assembly routines and calling them.
 Should be  fairly mechanical, straightforward but